SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): bool
 ```

-Add a attribute-group to an article-type
+Add an attribute group to an article type

 ```